-By the end of the novel the uncertainties surrounding Teresa’s suicide are resolved, but as with The Infatuations (Marías’s most recent book), A Heart So White offers so much more than a conventional mystery.
+By the end of the novel the uncertainties surrounding Teresa’s suicide are resolved, but as with Marías’s recent novel The Infatuations, A Heart So White offers so much more than a conventional mystery.
 It seems (at least in part) to be a meditation on some of Marias’s favourite themes: truth, secrets, relationships, communication and death.

 During the course of Heart, Marías touches on the nature of marriage, whether it signals the end of an abstract future and a curtailment of choice.
 Despite his love for Luisa, Juan is troubled by feelings of doubt both during and after the honeymoon.
 There is a sense that Juan initially sees marriage to Luisa as an ending as opposed to the beginning of a new phase.
 It is entirely possible that he is experiencing some kind of existential crisis, a deep feeling of unease precipitated by his conversation with Ranz at the wedding ceremony: